bwolfson0/api-troubleshooting-lab/browser-investigations/304-not-modified.md

 No application or server error was identified.

-The response is the result of successful HTTP cache validation between the browser and the server.
+The browser and server successfully performed HTTP cache validation, resulting in an expected **304 Not Modified** response.

 ---